-The inefficiency of meat production (i.e., the unfavorable ratio of calories fed to an animal to the total calories that the animal can provide as food to humans) place it at the top of the list for intensity of resource use and environmental damage compared to other foods.
+The inefficiency of meat production (namely, the unfavorable ratio of calories fed to an animal in relation to the total calories that animal can provide as food to humans) place it at the top of the list for intensity of resource use and environmental damage, as compared to other foods.
 Not surprisingly, red meat is at the top of that list.
 (World Resources Institute).

 Negative impacts of increasing agriculture

 While feeding a growing and increasingly prosperous population, agriculture has actually become a leading driver of biodiversity loss.
 The 2020 World Wildlife Fund Living Planet Report shows an average 68% decrease in population sizes of mammals, birds, amphibians, reptiles, and fish between 1970 and 2016.
 And that’s largely due to the expansion and increase in unsustainable agriculture.
 This decrease is largely due to habitat loss as their land is being used to farm as well as logging, where forested land is being cleared to create more farms (The IUCN Red List 2019).

 Williams, et al

 Agriculture already takes up 40% of the ice-free land on earth, and land that’s left available is primarily in the extreme north, extreme south, and in deserts (see graphic above).
 Unfortunately, as we all know, we do not have a spare Earth that can grow more food.
 So, how can we produce more food?

 With a finite amount of land and a fragile Earth, we are faced with two options to fully optimize land use for agriculture: land sharing and land sparing.

 Land sharing expands the amount of land used for farming but destroys native habitats (think: soybeans vs. rainforest) (Green et al).
 The second strategy, land sparing, increases agricultural yields from land already used for agriculture, without destroying additional native habitat (Green et al).